 Believed to be the original birthplace of Polynesia, Raiatea – translated as ‘faraway heaven’ – is rich with cultural and historical significance.
-Ancient myths and hidden temples pervade the island, and those who visit often report it radiates a mysterious, hard-to-pinpoint energy.
+Ancient myths permeate this temple-clad island and those who visit often report the presence of a mysterious, hard-to-pinpoint energy.

-It is home to Marae Taputapuatea, once the most important traditional temple in Polynesia and many still believe it exudes power today.
-Now a UNESCO World Heritage Site, the sacred attraction is located on the south-eastern edge of the island’s lagoon and a must-see on a French Polynesia yacht charter.
+Raiatea is home to Marae Taputapuatea, one of the most important traditional temples in Polynesia made up of a sprawling complex of ancient stone carvings, wooden sculptures and charred volcanic rock.
+Now a UNESCO World Heritage Site, the sacred attraction is located on the south-eastern edge of the island’s lagoon and is a must-see on a French Polynesia yacht charter.

 Taha’a – the best for nature